urbanonymous/api_demo_v3/README.md

 Create a new file inside /docker with the name local.env and add the Binance testnet API keys.
 Follow the local.env.template.

-To start the api in development mode use `make develop`
+To start the API in development mode use `make develop`

 To attach to the running api use `make attach`
 When attached:
 - To detach use `control+d`
-- To stop the api use `control+c`
+- To stop the API use `control+c`

 To just watch the logs without being attached use `make logs`